naveen4yalla/Feedback/README.md

 # Feedback
-This is a a APPLE FEEDBACK Assistant CLONE
+This is  a APPLE FEEDBACK Assistant CLONE